palantir/conjure-java/readme.md

     Call<ResponseBody> binary(@Header("Authorization") AuthHeader authHeader);
     ```

-You can also supply the `--retrofitCompletableFutures` flag if you prefer Java 8 CompletableFutures instead of OkHttp's Call.
+You can also supply the `--retrofitListenableFutures` flag if you prefer Guava ListenableFutures instead of Retrofit's Call.

 ## Contributing